MUSC: Music (Undergraduate)

 MUSC 1005 Exploring the World of Music (4 Credits)

 This introductory course in music appreciation considers how people engage in music-making activities in various cultures.
 Students will learn to interpret and write about music using terms and concepts from assigned readings, and they will learn to articulate their understanding of particular musical phenomena (pieces, styles, composers or performers, instruments, performance venues, recording technologies, etc.) in social, cultural, and historical contexts.
 Students will learn to interpret one or more aspects of music-making as artistic or as creative process.
-Student will have ample opportunity to shape and direct the focus of their learning according to their own interests and purposes.
+Students will have ample opportunity to shape and direct the focus of their learning according to their own interests and purposes.
 This course was previously ART-221514 Exploring the World of Music.

 MUSC 1010 Introduction to Guitar and Guitar Music (4 Credits)